Beau and I had the best clown entertainment

 I feel the warmth trickle down my throat, saturating the insides of my torso.

-The outside, feeling like taught dry hide covering a skeletal form of life,
+The outside, feeling like taught dry hide covering a skeletal form

 begins to melt and feel more supple.